Baharin Hamidon

-Sergeant Mohammad Baharin bin Hamidon (born 8 November 1987) is a Bruneian international footballer who last played for Bruneian league champions MS ABDB as a midfielder.
+Sergeant Mohammad Baharin bin Hamidon (born 8 November 1987) is a Bruneian former footballer who played as a midfielder.

 Club career

 From 2008 to 2021, Baharin played at the highest division in Bruneian football for the football team of the Royal Brunei Armed Forces' sports club, MS ABDB.
 He has won four league titles, six FA Cups and two Super Cups with the Armymen.
 Baharin scored in the final of the 2014–15 FA Cup and repeated his feat in 2016.

+Baharin returned to the side after a few years away serving for UNIFIL for the 2024–25 Brunei Super League and subsequently became the club captain.

 International career

 Due to consistent performances with his club, Baharin was selected to play for the Wasps at the 2016 AFC Solidarity Cup held in Malaysia, having been on standby for the 2016 AFF Suzuki Cup qualifying matches.
 He made two substitute appearances in Kuching, the first in a 4–0 win over Timor-Leste on 2 November.

+After returning for MS ABDB with impressive performances, Baharin was selected for the away friendly fixture against Russia on 15 November 2024.
+He did not take the field in a 11–0 loss.